varnish/varnish-wiki/source/content/tutorials/wordpress/wp_step_by_step.rst

 10. Extend caching
 ------------------

-Varnish uses the max-age parameter in the cache-control HTTP header to establish how long the content is considered fresh before contacting the backend again.
+Varnish uses the max-age parameter in the Cache-Control HTTP header to establish how long the content is considered fresh before contacting the backend again.
 Varnish will use 120 seconds by default if this value is missing or is equal to zero.
 To extend this period to one hour we could update /etc/varnish/default.vcl.